Here are some options and tools that you can use to enhance your content and user experience.

 Check the box labeled Journal Browse by Structures Sorted by Name.

-With Liferay DXP 7.1 Fix Pack 2 or greater, you can also set this property for the Web Content Display widget.
+You can also set this property for the Web Content Display widget.
 To enable this property for the Web Content Display,

 Go to Configuration → System Settings → Web Content → Web Content Display.

 Check the box labeled Sort Structures by Name.

 After this option is checked, the structures are sorted alphabetically.
 Note that enabling this property can degrade performance with large structure libraries.